Snyder Cut Justice League review: Still a mess, now a million years long

-We've been a short on superhero blockbusters in the past 12 months.
+We've been a bit short on superhero blockbusters these past 12 months.
 The Snyder Cut is here to make up for that, with four hours of Batman, Superman, Wonder Woman and the Justice League fighting the good fight.
-Did I mention it's four hours long?
+Did I mention this movie's four hours long?

 Streaming on HBO Max on Thursday, March 18, this new extended cut is a reedited version of 2017's Justice League from original director Zack Snyder, who stepped down midway through the production due to a personal tragedy and was replaced by Joss Whedon.
 Years later Snyder has dusted off the original footage, shot new bits and compiled the lot into a four-hour cut.
 Officially titled Zack Snyder's Justice League, this much-anticipated epic version will be available on HBO's streaming service alongside other Warner Bros. blockbusters and DC Comics spin-offs.